-- Victoria Crater was explored in 2006 by NASA’s Opportunity rover.
+Victoria Crater, Mars was explored in 2006 by NASA’s Opportunity rover.
 The rover spent 180 sols inside of the crater collecting high-resolution imagery and topography data.
 Opportunity is distinguishable in the HiRISE image of Victoria crater.

 Technology and Materials

 Our process includes some traditional techniques, some next-generation 3D printing methods, and a lot of experimentation with different materials and mediums.
-To create one Marscape topography, it flows through many different expert hands from 3D modelers, digital artists, 3D printers, mold-makers, painters, finishers, framers, quality control, and so on.
+To create one Marscape topography, it flows through many different expert hands from 3D modelers, digital artists, 3D printers, finishers, quality control, and so on.

 - How are the Marscapes made?